Kevin Mitnick: Controversy

 Mitnick's criminal activities, arrest, and trial, along with the associated journalism, were all controversial.
 Though Mitnick was convicted of copying software unlawfully, his supporters argue that his punishment was excessive and that many of the charges against him were fraudulent and not based on actual losses.

 John Markoff and Tsutomu Shimomura, who had both been part of the pursuit of Mitnick, wrote the book Takedown about Mitnick's capture.

 The case against Mitnick tested the new laws that had been enacted for dealing with computer crime and it raised public awareness of security involving networked computers.
 The controversy remains and the Mitnick story is often cited today as an example of the influence of news media on law enforcement personnel.

 Consulting

+After his release in 2000, Mitnick became a security consultant, public speaker, and author.

+In 2002, Mitnick co-founded Defensive Thinking Inc with Alex Kasperavičius.
+Together they developed the Certified Social Engineering Prevention Specialist (CSEPS) program, a multi-module corporate security-awareness training course and professional certification focused on defending against social engineering attacks.
+The curriculum covered topics such as pretexting, elicitation, psychological manipulation, dumpster diving, and organizational vulnerabilities.
+It was offered as a two-day boot camp costing approximately US$1,500 per attendee and included clients such as branches of the United States Air Force and United States Marine Corps.

+Mitnick carried out security consulting, penetration testing services, and social engineering training for companies and government agencies.

+In 2003, Mitnick testified before the United States House Committee on Financial Services regarding computer security and identity theft.

-After his release in 2000, Mitnick became a paid security consultant, public speaker, and author.
-He carried out security consulting for, performed penetration testing services, and taught social engineering classes to companies and government agencies.
-He ran Mitnick Security Consulting LLC, a computer security consultancy and was part owner of KnowBe4, provider of an integrated platform for security awareness training and simulated phishing testing, as well as an active advisory board member at Zimperium, a firm that develops a mobile intrusion prevention system.
+He ran Mitnick Security Consulting LLC, a computer security consultancy, and was part owner and Chief Hacking Officer at KnowBe4, the provider of an integrated platform for security awareness training and simulated phishing testing.
+Elements of the original CSEPS material were incorporated into KnowBe4's training offerings.
+He also served on the advisory board of Zimperium, a mobile security company specializing in mobile intrusion prevention systems.

 He resided in Las Vegas, Nevada.

 Death

 Mitnick died from pancreatic cancer on July 16, 2023, at the age of 59 at a Pittsburgh, Pennsylvania hospital.
 At the time of his death, he was married and his wife, Kimberley Mitnick (age 36), was pregnant with their first child, a son.
-Kimberly remains active in the cybersecurity and hacking communities.
+Kimberley remains active in the cybersecurity and hacking communities.